 Jessica Douglas holds an M.S. in educational psychology, an Ed.S. in school psychology, and an ED.D in human learning and development.
-She worked as a School Psychologist in a suburban school district for seven years and has been in private practice for three years.
+She worked as a School Psychologist in a suburban school district for seven years and has been in private practice for five years.

 Kathryn Elsesser has an M.S. in learning disabilities and is retired from CUSD 200 where she was an Elementary Resource Teacher.
 She has a national perspective on reading issues, having previously taught special education in Connecticut and New York.
 Kathy is an adult with dyslexia and also has a daughter with dyslexia.